peterjwest/mongoat/README.md

 	$details = $user->get(array('age', 'registered'));

-### Standalone references
+### Standalone population

-	// You can get the references for an array of models after they've been loaded:
+You can get the relationships for an array of models after they've been loaded:

+	// This loads the users
 	$users = $container->get("mongoat")->find("User")->all();

-	// This loads the references into each user and also returns the queried objects
+	// This loads the relationships into each user and also returns the queried objects
-	$cats = $container->get("mongoat")->references($users, 'cat');
+	$cats = $container->get("mongoat")->populate($users, 'cat');